aptos-labs/aptos-core/developer-docs-site/docs/guides/guide-for-system-integrators.md

 The submitter can try to increase the gas cost by a trivial amount to help make progress and adjust for whatever may have been causing the discarding of the transaction further downstream.

-On the Aptos devnet, the finalization time for a transaction is within seconds.
+On the Aptos devnet, the time between submission and confirmation is within seconds.

 :::tip Read more
 See [here for a comprehensive description of the transaction lifecycle](https://aptos.dev/guides/basics-life-of-txn).